top of page

 What we are looking for

+We are looking for people who can strengthen our Board and enable us to fully realise our plans for the future.
 We are especially keen that our Board more fully reflects the diversity of the community we are based in and the wider communities we work with.

 We are looking to recruit trustees with one or some of the following skills, knowledge and experience: